How to defend yourself against a drink-driving charge within NZ

-What breath or blood tests can the Police make me undergo?
+What breath or blood tests can the New Zealand Police make me undergo?

 A drink-driving charge will usually start with a preliminary passive breath test, or "sniffer" test.
 This is where the Police officer holds a device near your mouth to detect whether there is any alcohol in your breath.